10 Questions All Beginning Dancers Ask

 Check and see what kind of cleaning products are used.
 You want to choose a school that sanitizes the floor surfaces without using any harsh chemicals that come into body contact.

-In conclusion, enroll in a beginning dance class in a school that respects and supports your values, budget & goals.
+Enroll in a beginning dance class at a school that respects and supports your values, budget & goals.

 About the author: